 The District contracts with the volunteer fire company to lease the premises on a yearly basis.
 The volunteer fire company owns the premises.
-For the years ended December 31, 2018 and 2017, the total rental charges amounted to \$79,900 each year.
+For each of the years ended December 31, 2019 and 2018, the total rental charges amounted to \$80,000.